Ryanair

+Ryanair is an Irish ultra low-cost airline group headquartered in Swords, County Dublin, Ireland.
+The parent company, Ryanair Holdings plc, includes subsidiaries Ryanair DAC, Malta Air, Buzz, Lauda Europe and Ryanair UK.
+As of 2024, Ryanair is the largest airline in Europe, based on annual passengers, fleet size, and number of flights.
+Ryanair DAC, the oldest airline of the group, was founded in 1984.
+Ryanair Holdings was established in 1996 as a holding company for Ryanair with the two companies having the same board of directors and executive officers.
+In 2019, the transition began from the airline Ryanair and its subsidiaries into separate sister airlines under the holding company.
+Later in 2019, Malta Air joined Ryanair Holdings.

-Ryanair Group operates more than 400 Boeing 737-800 aircraft, with a single 737-700 used as a charter aircraft, as a backup, and for pilot training.
-The airline has been characterized by its rapid expansion, a result of the deregulation of the aviation industry in Europe in 1997 and the success of its low-cost business model.
-Ryanair's route network serves 40 countries in Europe, North Africa (Morocco), and the Middle East (Israel and Jordan).
+Ryanair has been characterised by its rapid expansion, a result of the deregulation of the aviation industry in Europe in 1997 and the success of its low-cost business model.
+The group operates more than 600 planes.
+Its route network serves over 40 countries in Europe, North Africa (Morocco) and the Middle East (Israel, Jordan and Turkey).
+The primary operational bases are at Dublin, London Stansted and Milan Bergamo airports.
+Ryanair is Ireland's biggest airline, and in 2016, became the world's largest airline by scheduled international passengers.
+Almost all aircraft in the group's fleet are Boeing 737s.

-The company has at times been criticised for its refusal to issue invoices for the VAT-exempt services it provides (airfares), poor working conditions, heavy use of extra charges, bad customer service, and tendency to intentionally generate controversy in order to gain free publicity.
+The company has at times been criticised for its refusal to issue invoices for the VAT-exempt services it provides (airfares), poor working conditions, heavy use of extra charges, poor customer service, and tendency to intentionally generate controversy in order to gain publicity.

 History

 Since its establishment in 1984, Ryanair has grown from a small airline, flying the short journey from Waterford to London Gatwick, into Europe's largest carrier.
 There have been over 19,000 people working for the company, most employed and contracted by agencies to fly on Ryanair aircraft.

 The airline went public in 1997, and the money raised was used to expand the airline into a pan-European carrier.
-Revenues have risen from €231 million in 1998 to €1,843 million in 2003 and to €3,013 million in 2010.
+Revenues have risen from €640 million in 2003 to €4.66 billion in 2010.
 Similarly, net profits have increased from €48 million to €339 million over the same period.